Icstarslol/Simple-SDN-Experiment/README.md

 <br/><br/>

 ### Analysing OpenFlow Protocol Traffic
-We can capture and analyse OpenFlow Traffic in our network by right clicking on a link and selecting `Start capture`
+We can capture and analyse OpenFlow Traffic in our network by right clicking on a link and selecting `Start capture`.

 <img width="192" alt="image" src="https://github.com/user-attachments/assets/80111f45-1c82-4f10-b303-50ca1e9cff93">
 <br/><br/>

-From there we are able to obtain a pcap file to view and analyse the various OpenFlow Protocol Packets used to establish and manage an SDN-based network
+From there we are able to obtain a pcap file to view and analyse the various OpenFlow Protocol Packets used to establish and manage an SDN-based network.

 <img width="752" alt="Screenshot 2024-11-24 025627" src="https://github.com/user-attachments/assets/fd70ba03-7f41-4a36-80bc-f6d6eaf4143f">
 <br/><br/>